Stackclash/5e-vault/5. Mechanics/Items/Boots Of Speed.md

 When the boots' property has been used for a total of 10 minutes, the magic ceases to function until you finish a long rest.

 *Source: Dungeon Master's Guide p.
-155*
+155. Available in the SRD.*